Liga Veneta: 2015–2020 platform

 In the run-up of the 2015 regional election the party did not release a platform, leaving room for Luca Zaia's "government program" for the 2015–2020 term.
 Consistently with Zaia's social-democratic political instincts and his fascination for Tony Blair's New Labour, the document had a special focus on labour, welfare and the reform of public services.
 The platform notably included a commitment to bring forward two referendums, one on autonomy and another on independence.

 2020–2025 platform

 The platform for the 2020 regional election was very similar from the previous one and, as usual, it was centred on Venetian autonomy.
+Over the years, Zaia has long explained his position as "liberal", "moderate” and "progressive", aiming for the League as a whole to be a true "liberal party of the territories".

 End-of-life care

 Under Zaia's impulse, the party generally holds social-liberal positions, especially on end-of-life care.
-In January, a majority of the party's regional councillors, described as "progressive" by news sources, supported a bill that would have regulated assisted suicide for terminally ill patients, under particular conditions.
+In January 2024, a majority of LV's regional councillors, described as "progressive" by news sources, supported a bill that would have regulated assisted suicide for terminally ill patients, under particular conditions.
 The bill, inspired by a campaign by Associazione Luca Coscioni and supported also by the party's regional secretary Alberto Stefani, was however defeated by one single vote in the Regional Council as it was opposed by a large minority of the party's councillors, as well as the party's more conservative allies and one dissenting councillor of the Democratic Party.
+In September 2026, again under the impulse of Zaia, then president of the Council, and the mediation of Stefani, then president of Veneto, the assembly approved a modified version of the bill by a bipartisan vote, with the support of 16 LV councillors out of 19, one councillor each of Forza Italia (FI) and Liga Veneta Repubblica and the centre-left minority, and the opposition of the Brothers of Italy, two FI councillors out of three and Resist Veneto.

+2025–2030 platform

+The platform for the 2025 regional election, the first under Alberto Stefani, was named "Veneto, a community".
+Other key words were "solidarity", "identity" and "roots", interpreted through the philosophical perspective of Simone Weil ("To be rooted is perhaps the most important and least recognised need of the human soul").
+Besides the usual chapters on Venetian identity, autonomy and federalist reforms, the platform was focused especially on welfare, health-care, labour and urban planning.
+Chief attention was given to the elderly and the young.
+Central tenets of the platform were also the environment and sustainability.
+The approach was described as "big-tent", "Christian-democratic" and distinctly "centrist".

+According to political scientist Paolo Graziano, "the 'Zaian' League is very different from the traditional one, and Stefani is the product of a Christian-democratic League.
+His Catholic profile and his studies in canon law also suggest this.
+This positioning gives him the opportunity to differentiate himself from Zaia and define his own profile".